The Founder Gravity Problem

 Even the institution itself.

-Which raises a difficult question every influential restaurant eventually faces.
+Which raises a question every influential restaurant eventually faces:

 One of the strange realities of hospitality is that the first restaurant often determines everything that follows.